 And what about promotion?
 There’s so much noise in the consumer’s life across so many touchpoints.
 Messages need to be hyper targeted and ultra relevant, or your promotions will never have a chance at cutting through.

 All these statistics underline the imperative every company is facing: brands must compete on customer experience and building better customer relationships.
 Putting the customer at the center of every interaction is no longer a consideration, but a requirement.
 And nothing can be more customer-centric than personalized one to one customer experiences.

 Four Steps to Enabling One to One Marketing

 Implementing one to one marketing to your target customer in your organization can seem like a daunting and complex challenge.
 By breaking it down into four fundamental components, your organization can achieve its personalization and CX goals for one to one marketing by tackling one component at a time.
 ActionIQ’s partners at McKinsey call this The Blueprint for Personalization at Scale:

-- Data.
 Unifying your data is the first, foundational step to achieving your one to one marketing strategy.
-This means creating a resolved golden record for each customer, and then capturing and tying back relevant customer data (from behavioral to transactional to demographic segmentation) to each record.
-Modern enterprises typically use identity resolution techniques as well as their customer data platform (CDP) to achieve these data goals on the way to enabling one to one marketing capabilities.
+This means creating a resolved golden record for each customer, and then capturing and tying back relevant customer data (from demographic to transactional to behavioral segmentation) to each record.